openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 Including additional files
 --------------------------

-It's possible to add arbitrary plain text files to the generated configuration archive through the ``files`` key of the *configuration dictionary*.
-The value of the ``files`` key must be a list in which each item is a dictionary representing a file, each dictionary is structured as
+The ``OpenWrt`` backend supports inclusion of arbitrary plain text files through the ``files`` key of the *configuration dictionary*.
+The value of the ``files`` key must be a list in which each item is a dictionary representing a file, each dictionary is structured as follows:
-follows:

 +-------------------+----------------+----------+----------------------------------------------------------+
 | key name          | type           | required |function                                                  |